 |μ||=||∑ Xi Pi||=||$150|

-However, the mean does not measure dispersion, which is a measure of how widely the individual events vary.
+However, the mean does not measure dispersion, which measures how widely the individual events vary.
 A measure of dispersion is important because, in determining risk for insurance purposes, the greater the dispersion, the greater the variation in losses, and, thus, the greater the objective risk.
 Wide variations in dispersion can average to the same mean, as can be seen in the 2 tables above.
 Both have the same mean of $150, but the losses in the 1st table has a greater dispersion that varies from $0 to $100, and in the 2nd table, the losses vary from $15 to $100.
 Because the range is more limited in the 2nd example, it poses less objective risk, and is, therefore, more predictable.

 The statistical measure of dispersion is the variance (common symbol: σ2), which is equal to the square of the difference between the possible values and the mean.